Rhinemann/mage-hack/src/chapters/True Magick.typ

 Every character has an affinity Sphere they choose at character creation depending on their Tradition and natural talent.
 Whenever a character is casting an effect that involves their affinity Sphere they may spend a #spec_char.pp to double the Sphere die in a roll.

 #block(breakable: false)[
+  === Conjunctional Effects
+  Despite being immensely powerful even on their own, different Spheres can be combined to achieve truly spectacular and complicated effects.
+]

+Casting a conjunctional effect is no different from using one Sphere for creating an effect, a player must evaluate their Sphere ranks and descriptions to determine whether a desired effect is possible, then add only one Sphere die to the pool.
+Seeing as there are multiple Spheres involved, the choice of a Sphere is up to the player.
+Normally they can simply choose the highest Sphere available for the best success potential, but

+#block(breakable: false)[
   == The Spheres
   True Magick consists of 9 Spheres, each represents a character's ability to influence the specific area of the Tapestry.
 ]